 - India to become a global hub for aircraft maintenance, repair and overhaul.

 - Airports Authority of India has awarded three airports out of 6 bids for operation & maintenance on Public-Private Partnership (PPP) basis.
 Additional investment by private players in 12 airports in first & second rounds expected around ~USD 1.7 Billion.

-- Power Distribution Companies in Union Territories privatized in sync with the new tariff policies to bring in efficiency and stability to the entire power sector.
+- Power Distribution Companies in Union Territories privatized in sync with the new tariff policies.
+This aims to bring in efficiency and stability to the entire power sector.

 - Technology Development – Incubation Centres set up in the nuclear sector to foster synergies between research facilities and tech entrepreneurs.
-Research reactor established in the PPP mode for the production of medical isotopes.
+Additionally, research reactor established in the PPP mode for the production of medical isotopes.